bigskysoftware/htmx/www/content/extensions/_index.md

     encodeParameters : function(xhr, parameters, elt) {return null;}
 }
 ```
-`handleSwap` will only work if it is not explicitly set in the element where the extension is loaded.
+`handleSwap` will only work if it is not overwritten by the `hx-swap` attribute in the element where the extension is loaded.